Ancestral Family Organizations

 crosses many political borders and lines of faith.
 According to Richard

-of the LDS Church teach the eternal significance of genealogy work
+Church teach the eternal significance of genealogy work and family history,

-and family history, people of all faiths and walks of life can enjoy the
+people of all faiths and walks of life can enjoy the friendship and love

-friendship and love that comes from being involved in such work.
-In fact,
+that comes from being involved in such work.
+In fact, the many different

 BFO officials regularly encourage their